Kushagra-Garg-kash/dummy-project/README.md

+# Dummy Project
-# Dummy Project\n\nThis is just a test project to practice pushing code to GitHub.
+This is just a test project to practice pushing code to GitHub.